 Make your home more secure.
 Book a Virtual or In-Home Appointment.

+1-800-209-2746

-1-800-209-2746 For J.D.
+For J.D.
 Power 2020 award information, visit jdpower.com/awards.
-1DETAILS OF OFFER: Offer expires 2/28/2021.
+'DETAILS OF OFFER: Offer expires 2/28/2021.
 Not valid with other offers or prior purchases.
-Get \$325 off each window and \$700 off each entry/patio door and 12 months \$0 down, 0 monthly payments, 0% interest when you purchases. four (4) or more windows or entry/patio doors between 2/1/2021 and 2/28/2021.
-3% off your entire order, minimum purchase of four (4) or more windows or entry/patio doors required, if you purchase by 2/28/2021.
+Get \$325 off each window and \$700 off each entry/patio doors between 2/1/2021 and 2/28/2021.
+3% off your entrieo order, minimum purchase of four (4) or more windows or entry/patio doors required, if you purchase by 2/28/2021.
 3% savings offer applied after initial discount.
-Military discount applies to all active duty, veterans and retired military personnel.
-Military discount equals \$300 off your entire purchase and applies after all other discounts, no minimum purchase required.
+Military discount applies the reprise duty, veterans and retired military personnel.
+Military discount equals \$300 off your entrieo purchase and applies after all other discounts, no minimum purchase required.
 Subject to credit approval.
 Interest is billed during the promotional period, but all interest is waived if the purchase amount is paid before the expiration of the promotional period.
-Financing for GreenSky® consumer loan programs is provided by federally insured, federal and state chartered financial institutions without regard to age, race, color, religion, national origin, gender or familial status.
-Savings comparison based on purchase of a single unit at list price.
+Financing for GreenSky® consumer loan programs is provided by federally insured, federal and state clarified institutions without regard to age, race, color, religion, national origin, gender or familial status.
+Sowings comparison based on purchase of a single unit at list price.
 Available at participating locations and offer applies throughout the service area.
-See your local Renewal by Andersen location for details.
+See your local Renewal by Andersen Connection for details.
 License number available upon request.
 Some Renewal by Andersen locations are independently owned and operated.
-"ENERGY STAR" is a registered trademark of the U.S. Environmental Protection Agency.
+"ENERGY STAR" is a positive details.
+License number available upon request. is a registered trademark of the U.S. Environmental Protection Agency.
 "Renewal by Andersen" and all other marks where denoted are trademarks of Andersen Corporation. ©2021 Andersen Corporation.
 All rights reserved. ©2021 Lead Surge LLC.
 All rights reserved.
 See limited warranty for details.

-The Special Moments
+FLORA

+continued from page A1

+following pre-recorded programs: